vbabashov/loan-classification/README.md

 Summary:

-- Distributions are skewed to the left and right suggesting many outliers
+- Distributions are skewed to the left and right suggesting many outliers.
+Coapplicantincome and Loan_Amount_Term have bimodal distributions.
 - Average Applicant Income for approved and rejected loans are about the same.
 - Those who are approved had either zero or ~ 2500 of Coapplicant income.
 - Requested loan amounts for approved and rejected loans are equal on average